datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 --- type:RStudioMultipleChoiceExercise xp:50 skills:1 key:5440b387f2
 ## Question 2
-<strong>Follow the directions in the console to open the `R Markdown file`.</strong>
+<strong>Follow the directions in the console to open the R Markdown file.</strong>

 You can use the RStudio platform just like you would on your home computer.

 The markdown file contains the instuctions to answer the multiple choice question below.

-Q2.
-What command would you use to extract just speed of the cars?
+<strong>Q2.
+What command would you use to extract just speed of the cars?</strong>

 *** =instructions
 - `cars$speed`